Sensei-Josh/CMPE-135-Project/README.md

 # CMPE-135-Project

-This is a quiz-type game that tests ones knowledge on Pokemon.
+This is a quiz-type game that tests one's knowledge on Pokemon.

-This has been run and successfully tested on Linux.
+This has been run and successfully tested on Linux and Windows.
 Place project in WxWidgets folder.

 Instructions: